Club rules

 15. DOGS

-Dogs must be kept under proper control at all times and shall not cause a nuisance to other lake users.
+Dogs must be kept under proper control at all times, under the direct supervision of their owner and shall not cause a nuisance to other lake users.
+Any dog waste shall be suitably bagged and taken home for disposal and not left at the sailing club site.

-All powerboats must be driven by competent helms.
+All powerboats must be driven by helms holding a minimum of RYA Powerboat Level 2 except when powerboats are driven by supervised trainees on powerboat courses.
 All powerboats must be used with kill cords, which are attached to the driver and kill switch.

 Engines should only be run at full throttle in emergencies.
 In normal operation, full throttle use is very wasteful of fuel.